tineikt/xp-lib-freemarker/README.md

-# lib-freemarker
+# lib-react
-Freemarker view resolver for Enonic XP
+Attempt at rendering React on the server side with Enonic XP